 Also, I know you know this, but make sure you preheat your oven.
 It really does make a difference.

-I’m not an expert in baking at high altitude because I’ve never had to…I’ve always lived in Texas.
-There’s also no real way for me to test out baking methods for high altitude.
+I’m not an expert in baking at high altitudes because I’ve never had to…I’ve always lived in Texas.
+There’s also no real way for me to test out baking methods for high altitudes.

-How to fix that: I usually refer people to the King Arthur baking site where they suggest alterations when baking at high altitudes.
+How to prevent that: I usually refer people to the King Arthur baking site where they suggest alterations when baking at high altitudes.

-You can check that out here: King Arthur’s High Altitude Conversion Chart
+You can check that out here at the following link: King Arthur’s High Altitude Conversion Chart

 The cake was under-baked:

-The cake may have been under-baked and then pulled out of the oven too soon when the middle wasn’t baked yet, which would cause it to fall.
+The cake may not have been baked long enough.
+It may have been pulled out of the oven too soon when the middle wasn’t fully baked though yet, which would cause it to fall.

 I see this question a lot: Why does my cake sink after baking?
 Your cake might look perfect, but once you pull it out and set it on the counter, the middle sinks.